Gustavomurta/tinyGo_my_experiments/Raspberry_Pico/I2C_scanner/readme.md

 Gustavo Murta 2023/10/15

 Raspberry Pico GPIO BUS uses 3.3V level.
 It is not recommended to connect directly 5V I2C Devices.
-If becessary, use Level converters.
+If necessary, use Level converters.
 For the I2C bus to function properly, pullup resistors (3.3K ohms) are necessary on the SCL and SDA lines.
 Check if the i2C device already has these pullup resistors.